Streaming Algorithms for Geometric Steiner Forest: Proof of Lemma : Subset MST Query in Streaming

 \paragraph{Algorithm description.} We state the complete algorithm for maintaining the linear sketch in \cref{alg:mst_add_sketch}, and the query algorithm in \cref{alg:mst_add_query}.
-In a nutshell, maintaining the sketch in \cref{alg:mst_add_sketch} merely requires updating extended $\ell_0$-samplers of \cref{lemma:neighbor_l0} (including the associated neighborhood information) together with keeping track of the $\ell_0$ norm for each level $0, \dots, \log_2{\Delta}$ (more precisely, for each threshold $i = 1, \dots, \log_{1+\epsilon}{\Delta}$, we maintain the $\ell_0$-samplers and the $\ell_0$ norm in level $i'$ of the quad-tree, where $i'$ is defined as in~(\ref{eqn:iprime})).
-Note that \cref{alg:mst_add_sketch} indeed outputs a linear sketch, since the extended $\ell_0$-samplers of \cref{lemma:neighbor_l0} is a linear sketch and the $\ell_0$-norm estimators as well (cf.~\cite{DBLP:conf/pods/KaneNW10}).
+In a nutshell, maintaining the sketch in \cref{alg:mst_add_sketch} requires updating extended $\ell_0$-samplers of \cref{lemma:neighbor_l0} (including the associated neighborhood information) together with keeping track of the $\ell_0$ norm for each level $0, \dots, \log_2{\Delta}$ and a sparse recovery data structure of Lemma~\ref{lemma:streaming_recover} for dealing with the case of a small number of points at level $i$.
+More precisely, for each threshold $i = 1, \dots, \log_{1+\epsilon}\Delta$, we maintain the $\ell_0$-samplers, the sparse recovery algorithm, and the $\ell_0$ norm in level $i'$ of the quadtree, where $i'$ is defined as in~(\ref{eqn:iprime}).
+Note that \cref{alg:mst_add_sketch} indeed outputs a linear sketch, since the extended $\ell_0$-sampler of \cref{lemma:neighbor_l0} is a linear sketch as well as the sparse recovery algorithm and the $\ell_0$-norm estimators (cf.~\cite{DBLP:conf/pods/KaneNW10}).

-In the query procedure (\cref{alg:mst_add_query}), for each threshold $i = 1, \dots, \log_{1+\epsilon}{\Delta}$, we start by checking whether or not the query contains relatively few non-empty grid points, for which we use the first $\sigma$ of $\ell_0$-samplers; namely, we check if at least $\kappa$ of sampled grid points are relevant for the query, and if not, our estimate for the number of components on that level is simply~$0$.
-Otherwise, the query contains relatively large number of non-empty grid points with high probability, and we query the remaining $\sigma$ of $\ell_0$-samplers, execute the stochastic-stopping BFS from each relevant sampled grid point, and use the outcomes of the BFS (i.e. whether or not the whole component was discovered) to estimate the number of components on that level, as described above.
+In the query procedure (\cref{alg:mst_add_query}), for each threshold $i = 1, \dots, \log_{1+\epsilon}{\Delta}$, we start by checking whether or not there are at most $\sigma$ non-empty grid points at level $i$ (including those not relevant for the query), and if so, we recover them using the sparse recovery algorithm and compute $\mathring{c}^{(i)}_P$, the number of level-$i$ components relevant to the query, without any error.
+Otherwise, we cannot recover all non-empty grid points at level $i$ in a small space.
+Then we check whether or not the query contains relatively few non-empty grid points, for which we use the first $\sigma$ of $\ell_0$-samplers; namely, we check if at least $\kappa$ of sampled grid points are relevant for the query, and if not, our estimate for the number of components on that level is simply~$0$.
+Otherwise, the query contains relatively large number of non-empty grid points with high probability, and we query the remaining $\sigma$ of $\ell_0$-samplers, execute the stochastic-stopping BFS from each relevant sampled grid point, and use the outcomes of the BFS (i.e., whether or not the whole component was discovered) to estimate the number of components on that level, as described above.

 Both \cref{alg:mst_add_sketch,alg:mst_add_query} use the following parameters

 We additionally require that